aayushxshah/NutriVision/README.md

 ## Features

-- **Ingredient-Based Recipe Search**: Simply input the ingredients you have, and EasyCook will suggest delicious recipes that you can prepare using those ingredients.
+- **Ingredient-Based Recipe Search**: Simply input the ingredients you have, and NutriVision will suggest delicious recipes that you can prepare using those ingredients.

 - **Step-by-Step Visual Instructions**: Each recipe comes with detailed visual instructions for every step, making it easy for users to follow along and cook with confidence.

-- **AI-Powered Recipe Generation**: Leveraging the power of DALL-E and GPT-3 Turbo, EasyCook generates high-quality recipes tailored to your preferences and dietary needs.
+- **AI-Powered Recipe Generation**: Leveraging the power of DALL-E and GPT-3 Turbo, NutriVision generates high-quality recipes tailored to your preferences and dietary needs.

 ## Technologies Used

 - **DALL-E**: DALL-E is an AI model developed by OpenAI that generates images from textual descriptions.
-EasyCook utilizes DALL-E to provide visual representations of each recipe step.
+NutriVision utilizes DALL-E to provide visual representations of each recipe step.

 - **GPT-3 Turbo**: GPT-3 Turbo is a powerful language model developed by OpenAI that generates human-like text.
-EasyCook harnesses the capabilities of GPT-3 Turbo to generate personalized recipe suggestions based on user input.
+NutriVision harnesses the capabilities of GPT-3 Turbo to generate personalized recipe suggestions based on user input.

-- **React**: EasyCook is built using React, a popular JavaScript library for building user interfaces.
+- **React**: NutriVision is built using React, a popular JavaScript library for building user interfaces.
 React provides a smooth and interactive user experience, making it easy to navigate through recipes and instructions.

 ## Getting Started